domRiddle/ASF/Plugins.md

 }
 ```

-In order to make use your plugin, you must first compile it.
+In order to make use of your plugin, you must firstly compile it.
 You can do that either from your IDE, or command-line:

 ```shell
 dotnet publish YourNamespace.CatPlugin -c "Release" -o "out"